karmacoma/lisk-rake/README.md

 ### Forging

 Forging is controlled using the commands: ```rake start_forging``` and ```rake stop_forging```.
 When executing these commands, CryptiKit will prompt you for the secret passphrase of each node.
-Each passphrase is sent over the existing SSH tunnel and then submitted locally to the crypti node using curl.
+Each passphrase is sent over the existing SSH tunnel and then submitted locally to the lisk node using curl.

 > NOTE:
 > You will need to register as a delegate before you can start forging.
 To earn fees, your delegate will need to receive enough votes to be ranked within the top 101 delegates.